 An added need was that the Band of Kindness has so much work to do for children that a separate operation was needed to deliver the required help.
 The Crippled Children’s Help Society was therefore formed and founded Peacefield.

 The convalescent home didn’t just treat illness, but taught children skills.
 An ethos that has run through Disabled Living for over a century is that of opportunity for independent living.
-Back then, this was manifested in teaching children under its care handicrafts and in the article is praised as being “eminently useful”; not only due to benefits to mental health but that if disabled children learned a skill then they could earn some money and live independently.
+Back then, this was manifested in teaching children under its care handicrafts.
+It’s praised as being “eminently useful”.
+This isn’t only due to benefits to mental health.
+But that if, disabled children learned a skill then they could earn some money and live independently.

 Women and basket weaving